chiedolabs/wp-simple-short-code-quiz/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Now you can easily create mini-quizzes in your blog posts just using shortcodes.
 These quizzes would be intended for your readers.
-If you need something more complex that allows you to track results, this is not the plugin for you.

 == Description ==